Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 -----

 ### **(Recap: Day 3 - Ending)**

-Overjoyed and emotional, Hestia declared it was time for the **Falna ceremony**.
+Overjoyed and emotional, Hestia declared it was time for the Falna ceremony.
 After a moment of frantic searching through the clutter ("Where did I put the needle?!"), she located the necessary items: an ornate silver needle and a small pot of dark ink.
 Initially, in her excitement, she seemed ready to perform the blessing while Isaiah was standing, simply telling him to take his shirt and armor off.
 Isaiah, finding the situation increasingly surreal (getting